btf-org/flank/README.md

 ```

 ### 3. Confirm that the Flank-generated "wrapper scripts" are correct

-_In this step, you'll edit a file on your computer through the Flank web app, but you could also edit the same file through a text editor._

 1. Follow the hyperlink outputted by `iflank add` (it'll be something like http://localhost:8083/myscript.R?edit on Mac or http://43.158.119.101:8083/myscript.R?edit on a networked VM)
 2. Confirm that Flank created the correct instructions to run your script.